Skip to content

 action Open enum describing what happened: "add", "remove", "modify", "move", "reorder", etc. Chosen over kind (ambiguous alongside item_type — both read as "type of something").

 item_type Human-readable label describing what the item is: "directory", "file", "tabular", "zip_archive", etc. Used by renderers for fallback descriptions (e.g. "File modified", "New tabular").
-Not a dispatch key — transformer dispatch uses match_artifacts, node_shape, match_tags, and match_actions.
+It is a projected fact, not a core scheduling key.

-tags An open bag of semantic strings attached to diff nodes by comparators and transformers.
+tags An open bag of semantic strings attached to projected diff nodes by rule packs.

-summary Optional human-readable one-liner describing a change, set by comparators/transformers.
+summary Optional human-readable one-liner describing a change, set during projection.

 Comparison Mechanics